heroku/heroku-buildpack-python/README.md

 This buildpack supports running Django and Flask apps.

-## Using the Buildpack
+### Buildpack User Documentation

-For information on deploying Python applications visit [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/python/index.html).
+Official buildpack documentation can be found at http://docs.cloudfoundry.org/buildpacks/python/index.html.

-# Building the Buildpack
+### Building the Buildpack

 1. Make sure you have fetched submodules